Bernese Mountain Dog Cuddly Face

 Ella

-Nicknamed “The Berner” and known for their handsome tri-coloring, friendly expression, extra large hearts, and who promise to stick to you like glue forever.
+Nicknamed “The Berner” in dog breeds and known for their handsome tri-coloring, friendly expression, extra large hearts, and who promise to stick to you like glue forever.
 The Bernese Mountain Dog will steal your heart and leave you weak in their absence.

 The Berner does not like to be left alone.
 They will sit in your lap, sleep in your bed, ride shotgun in the car, walk easily with you on a leash, anything as long as they are with you!